grisu/gricli/src/main/resources/help/commands/unset.md

     var		: The name of the optional variable.

-Currenltly only the non-essential global variables for a job can be unset.
+Currently only the non-essential global variables for a job can be unset.
 To set a global variable use the 'set <var> <value>' command.

 Example usage: